Foundations of Descriptive and Inferential Statistics: Correlation analysis and linear regression

-Lastly, by means of an {\bf analysis of the residuals} one can assess the extent to which the prerequisites of a regression analysis stated in Eq.~(\ref{eq:linregassump}) are satisfied: \begin{itemize} \item[(i)] for $n \geq 50$, {\bf normality} of the distribution of {\bf residuals} $e_{i}$ ($i=1, \ldots, n$) can be checked for by means of a {\bf Kolmogorov--Smirnov--test}; cf. Sec.~\ref{sec:onesampttest}; \item[(ii)] {\bf homoscedasticity} of the $e_{i}$ ($i=1, \ldots, n$), i.e., whether or not they can be assumed to have constant variance, can be investigated qualitatively in terms of a {\bf scatter plot} that marks the standardised $e_{i}$ (along the vertical axis) against the corresponding predicted $Y$-values $\hat{y}_{i}$ ($i=1, \ldots, n$) (along the horizontal axis).
-A circularly shaped envelope of the cloud of points indicates that homoscedasticity applies. \end{itemize}
+\item[(ii)] \textbf{homoscedasticity} of the $e_{i}$ ($i=1, \ldots, n$), i.e., whether or not they can be assumed to have constant variance, can be investigated qualitatively in terms of a \textbf{scatter plot} that marks the standardised~$e_{i}$ (along the vertical axis) against the corresponding predicted $Y$-values~$\hat{y}_{i}$ ($i=1, \ldots, n$) (along the horizontal axis).
+An elliptically shaped envelope of the cloud of data points thus obtained indicates that homoscedasticity applies. \end{itemize}

-The simple linear regression analysis can be easily modified to provide a tool to test bivariate quantitative--empirical data $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ for positive variables $(X,Y)$ for association in terms of a {\bf Pareto distribution}; cf. Sec.~\ref{sec:paretodistr}.
-To begin with, the original data is subjected to logarithmic transformations in order to obtain {\bf logarithmic quantities} $\ln(y_{i})$ resp.~$\ln(x_{i})$.
+Simple linear regression analysis can be easily modified to provide a tool to test bivariate empirical data $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ for positive metrically scaled statistical variables~$(X,Y)$ for an association in the form of a \textbf{Pareto distribution}; cf. Sec.~\ref{sec:paretodistr}.
+To begin with, the original data is subjected to logarithmic transformations in order to obtain data for the \textbf{logarithmic quantities} $\ln(y_{i})$ resp.~$\ln(x_{i})$.
 Subsequently, a correlation analysis can be performed on the transformed data.
-Given there exists a functional relationship between the original $Y$ and $X$ of the form $y=Kx^{-(\gamma+1)}$, then the logarithmic quantities are related by \be \ln(y) = \ln(K) - (\gamma+1)\times\ln(x) \ , \ee i.e., one finds a {\em straight line relationship\/} between $\ln(y)$ and $\ln(x)$ with negative slope equal to $-(\gamma+1)$.
+Given there exists a functional relationship between the original $Y$ and $X$ of the form $y=Kx^{-(\gamma+1)}$, the logarithmic quantities are related by \be \ln(y) = \ln(K) - (\gamma+1)\times\ln(x) \ , \ee i.e., one finds a \textit{straight line relationship} between $\ln(y)$ and $\ln(x)$ with negative slope equal to $-(\gamma+1)$.